nir2002/vue-chat/README.md

 A chat application implementation according to the book "Real World Projects with Vue.js" By Daniel Khalil of Packet publishing.

-The server side is based on Firebase.
+The server side is based on Firebase deployed in https://vue-chat-fed93.firebaseapp.com.

 ## Build Setup